KratosMultiphysics/Kratos/INSTALL.md

 User defined flags for the C++ compiler.

 `-DBOOST_ROOT=String`
 Root directory for boost.
-Overrided by BOOST_ROOT environmental variable if defined.
+Overrided by `BOOST_ROOT` environmental variable if defined.

 `-DPYTHON_EXECUTABLE=String`
 Python executable to be used.
 It is recommended to set this option if more than one version of python is present in the system (For example while using ubuntu).
-Overrided by PYTHON_EXECUTABLE environmental variable if defined.
+Overrided by `PYTHON_EXECUTABLE` environmental variable if defined.

 `-DINSTALL_RUNKRATOS=ON/OFF`
 Enables(Default) or Disables the compilation of the embedded python interpreter (aka Runkratos).

 `-DKRATOS_BUILD_TESTING=ON/OFF`
-Enables(Default) or Disables the compilation of the C++ unitary tests for Kratos and Applications.
+Enables(Default) or Disables the compilation of the C++ unitary tests for *Kratos* and Applications.

 ### Unitary Builds
 `-DCMAKE_UNITY_BUILD=ON/OFF`
 Enables or Disables(default) the use of [cmake unity build](https://cmake.org/cmake/help/latest/prop_tgt/UNITY_BUILD.html) to speedup compilation by using unitary builds.
-Please notice that enabling this options can greatly increase the amount of memory needed to compile some targets, specially if combined with -jx.
+Please notice that enabling this options can greatly increase the amount of memory needed to compile some targets, specially if combined with `-jx`.

 In order to install and compile with this switch please use:

-On Linux
+On *GNU/Linux*
 ```shell
 cmake --build "${KRATOS_BUILD}/${KRATOS_BUILD_TYPE}" --target install -- -j1
 ```
-On Windows
+On *Windows*
 ```shell
 cmake --build "%KRATOS_BUILD%/%KRATOS_BUILD_TYPE%" --target install -- /property:configuration=%KRATOS_BUILD_TYPE% /p:Platform=x64
 ```

 Instead of the regular install target.

-Please, beware that using this flag along with a parallel compilation may cause a VERY LARGE use of ram as we hardcoded Kratos compilation so unitary builds try to make as many unitary targets as threads are usable
+Please, beware that using this flag along with a parallel compilation may cause a **VERY LARGE** use of RAM as we hardcoded *Kratos* compilation so unitary builds try to make as many unitary targets as threads are usable.
 We recommed you to disable parallel compilation unless you know what you are doing.

 ### Parallelism

-Building Kratos with support for MPI requires an advanced configuration of its building script, as well as the building of dependencies and parallel applications.
+Building *Kratos* with support for **MPI** requires an advanced configuration of its building script, as well as the building of dependencies and parallel applications.
 Here you can find [guidelines](https://github.com/KratosMultiphysics/Kratos/wiki/Compiling-Kratos-with-MPI-support) for the compilation of Kratos and its dependencies.

 ### Logging